GDavij/open-ecommerce/docs/core-api/modules/stock/stock-use-cases.md

 }
 ```

-#### Domain Events
+#### Integration Events

-- Remove Image From Product Domain Event -> (Important to Sales, since it will delete the image globally and remove it's reference to their module)
+- Remove Image From Product Integration Event -> (Important to Sales, since it will delete the image globally and remove it's reference to their module)

 ### Create Brand